-Questions for sheep and lambs are asked in January and also on the June Area Survey, to provide information on inventory, lamb crop, death loss, and wool production.
-In January 2005, Goat and Kid questions were integrated into the questionnaire which is now called the Sheep and Goat Report.
-The sheep questions remain the same, but the initial screening questions have been altered to account for the new goat items.
+Questions for sheep and lambs are asked in January and on the June Area Survey, to provide information on inventory, lamb crop, death loss, and wool production.
 Sheep Inventory estimates for each State by class as well as lamb crop, death loss, on farm slaughter and wool production for the previous year are published in the Sheep and Goat release in January.